-MLB.com's Ballpark application perfectly complements and personalizes any trip to the Oakland-Alameda County Coliseum with A's Memories, mobile check-in, social media, offers, rewards and exclusive content.
+The MLB Ballpark application perfectly complements and personalizes any trip to the Oakland-Alameda County Coliseum with A's Memories, mobile check-in, social media, offers, rewards and exclusive content.
 Oakland-Alameda County Coliseum also offers seat and experience upgrade components.
 Check in automatically with iBeacon technology (iOS devices only) at the Coliseum for exclusive Athletics offers and in-game features.
 Learn More and Download.

 - Unlock offers and check in to games using iBeacon technology.

 - Access your online tickets with My Tickets.